Port Huron, Michigan: Finance

-Port Huron's longtime financial institution was Citizens Federal Bank.
-The financial institution's headquarters was located in Port Huron with branches throughout the Thumb.
-The bank's name was changed to Citizens First in 1997.
-In early 2010, Citizens First was closed by the Michigan Office of Financial and Insurance Regulation.
-It the first bank in Michigan to fall victim of the financial crisis of 2007–2008.
-The assets of Citizens First were acquired by First Michigan bank of Troy.
-First Michigan would be renamed Talmer Bancorp before being purchased by Chemical Financial Corporation (now TCF Financial Corporation) in 2016.
+CF Bancorp, a bank holding company for Citizens Federal Bank, was based in Port Huron.
+It was closed by regulators in April 2010 after it suffered from bank failure in the aftermath of the 2008 financial crisis.

+There are currently four banks with a total of seven branches in the city containing $563 million in deposits, which are, in order of local deposit market share: JPMorgan Chase (2 branches), Huntington Bancshares (3 branches), Eastern Michigan Bank (1 branch), and Northstar Bank (1 branch).

+Utilities

+Port Huron's first utility was the Port Huron Gas Light Company, established on April 2, 1970.
+It was the first of its kind in the city, and one of the first public utilities in the State of Michigan.
+The "Gas Works" were located on River Street (Now Quay Street) near the 7th Street Bridge where gas was manufactured from coal.

+This was soon followed by the establishment of the Excelsior Electric Company in 1884.
+The company was the first in St. Clair County and one of the earliest in the United States.
+Electricity was generated at a power plant located on East Water Street near the mouth of the Black River.
+Both companies would later become absorbed into the Detroit Edison company.

+The gas business was later spun off into the Southeastern Michigan Gas Company in 1950.
+Now known as SEMCO, the gas company is still headquartered in Port Huron and serves customers throughout The Thumb area of Michigan, in the Albion and Battle Creek areas of Southwest Michigan, and in some communities of the Upper Peninsula.

 Media

 Radio

-The first station to sign on in Port Huron was WHLS, coinciding with the opening of the Blue Water Bridge in 1938.
+The first station to sign on in Port Huron was WAFD, which stood for We Are Ford Dealers.
+The station was owned by the Albert B. Parfet Company, a local Ford car dealership.
+WAFD signed on March 4, 1925, and signed off in 1926, with plans to relocate the station to Detroit.

+WHLS, coinciding with the opening of the Blue Water Bridge, signed on in 1938.
 It was founded by Harold Leroy Stevens and Fred Knorr.
 John Wismer became part owner of the station in 1952.
 He would later launch the first cable television system in Port Huron and WSAQ in 1983.
 Wismer died in 1999.
+WHLS remains the longest continually operated station in the region.

 The Times Herald launched its own radio station in 1947 known as WTTH.
 That station would later become WPHM, and was bought by Lee Hanson in 1986.
 WPHM got FM sister station WBTI in 1992.
 Wismer and Hanson were direct competitors until they were both bought by Bob Liggett's Radio First in 2000.

 Radio First owns and operates five radio stations in the region while Port Huron Family Radio is the licensee of sole station WGRT.
-Non-commercial stations include St. Clair County Regional Education Service Agency's WRSX, high school station WORW, and religious broadcasters WNFA and WNFR.
+Non-commercial stations include WRSX (an affiliate of Michigan Public and NPR), high school station WORW, and religious broadcasters WNFA and WNFR.

-The following is a list of broadcast radio stations that provide local content to the Port Huron Area.
-Other stations may be heard area over the air however their content is not directed to residents of the city.